Filling a niche that academia ignores

 So I applied for graduate school, got accepted to political science and political economy programs at a number of universities, and quit the Gazette.
 I liked graduate school even better than I had newspaper work, but nothing is perfect.
 I loved researching African politics and city politics, my chosen areas of concentration, but, as I began publishing my research, it became clear to me that I was missing something I had taken for granted as a newspaperman: A readership.

 The bleak reality of academic publishing is that most of us get very few readers.
-Most of our readers are the same few people we meet at conferences, plus our students – many of whom would not have read what we wrote had we not assigned it to them.
+Most of our readers are the same few people we meet at conferences, plus our students – many of whom would not have read what we had written had we not assigned it to them.
 Then, a decade or two ago, the internet changed everything.
 By then I was a senior academic and secure enough to be able to try something unconventional without having to fear career death.

 Combining an academic research career with a few hours a week devoted to blogging has allowed me to scratch my journalism itch – the unfulfilled desire to go deeper – while addressing my dissatisfaction, as an academic, with the inability to reach more than a few readers.